christopherlouet/defectdojo-install/README.md

 ### Stopping/remove the application

-To stop application containers :
+To stop application containers:

 ```sh
 ./ddadmin.sh stop
 ```

-Or to remove containers and volumes from the application :
+Or to remove containers and volumes from the application:

 ```sh
 ./ddadmin.sh stop --remove